Retail Roundup: 7 Key Trends as Retailers Reopen Stores

 3. Following CDC guidelines for safety

+Safety should be a top precaution as retailers reopen.
 While optional, masks are mandatory for Costco staff and consumers.
 In addition to masks, Simon Property Group also offers free individual sanitizing wipe packets upon request and conducts temperature checks using infrared thermometers.

 Besides limiting the number of people inside the store, Sibley’s West in Arizona requires staff to wear masks and make disposable gloves available for customers.
 The store also has hand sanitizer stations and disinfects high-touch areas frequently.

 Curbside pickup has been successful for Best Buy.
 But the retailer is reopening stores for online appointments only.
 This is for complex purchases that customers would want to see in person such as washing machines and refrigerators.

 Outside of Asia, the Apple Store in Vienna was the first one to reopen on May 5.
 While shoppers can visit the store with precautions, Apple is prioritizing service and support for hardware owners.
 Others are advised to shop online for delivery or pickup.

 5. Redesigning stores and in-store experiences as retailers reopen